stuffo/scaleway-archkernel/README.md

 I am open to suggestions and pull request on how to fix this issues as Scaleway doesn't seem to be very interested in fixing any C1 instance related issues.
 I guess its on the way to retirement. :(

+## My Advise on C1 instances
+Forget about C1 instances.
+They have painfully slow console, the CPU is slow, the scaleway initrd system sucks and you need tools like this to get your own kernels going.
+A healthy reboot results in a kernel panic with most newer kernels.
+All my (growing) pains with the C1 came to an end when the START1 instances came out.
+This instances work like any other virtual machine and boot the local kernel without scaleway initrd hokus pokus.
+Ok, its not bare metal and is not ARM anymore, but its faster and costs nearly the same and I don't have to kexec my way out of hell.